Pyomo/pyomo/CODE_OF_CONDUCT.md

 that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+Project maintainers are responsible for managing project decisions and executing project processes in a manner that fosters a healthy community, including:

+* Employing an inclusive governance model that integrates community feedback from maintainers, contributors, users and other stakeholders
+* Active and open community engagement on project management, such as planning releases and managing project scope.
+* Use a Code Review Code of Conduct to promote constructive code reviews that improve code quality without discouraging contributions

 ## Scope